 We should be able to get in touch with you at any point in the school day, either by your personal phone number or your work number.
 For this reason, please ensure all contact details and contact numbers are correct and updated regularly

-The school doors open at 8:45am allowing children to arrive in good time for the start of the day.
+The school doors open at 8:35am for all children, this allows children to arrive in good time for the start of the day.
+The bell will ring at 8:50am for children to line up and start their day.
 If you arrive late it is your responsibility to bring your child to school and sign the late book in the school office giving a reason for being late

 If your child is late regularly, we will invite you to a meeting to discuss how we can support you to get your child to school on time.
 It is embarrassing for a child to come into the classroom once the lesson has started and is disruptive for other children who are already working.